 Called the meeting to order at 5:30pm

-Quorum and meeting attendance- E. Best, J. Dow, S. Miller, B. Smythe, S. Dooley, Lyndsey Dow; Town Clerk, Robert Carter; Cemetery Sexton, Jeff Milliken, Becky Wentworth, Vaughn Leach, Nicholas Sichterman, Caroline Jeffrey,
+Quorum and meeting attendance- E. Best, J. Dow, S. Miller, B. Smythe, S. Dooley; Lyndsey Dow, Town Clerk; Robert Carter, Cemetery Sexton; Jeff Milliken; Becky Wentworth; Vaughn Leach; Nicholas Sichterman; Caroline Jeffrey,

 Approve Select Board Meeting Minutes of July 18, 2022- Approved 5-0

-Public Comment- The selectboard decided to give people the opportunity for public comment at the beginning of the meeting.
-Becky Wentworth asked for clarification on whether there would be an opportunity or not to ask question at the end as well.
+Public Comment-Becky Wentworth asked for clarification on whether there would be an opportunity or not to ask questions at the end of the meeting.
 Both portions will be at the discretion of the Select Board members.

 Old Business: